SMURF4096/onmyojidbTH/docs/shikigami/SSR/taira-no-masakado.md

 One of the types of damage, ignores DEF and damage reduction effects.

 **Futsunomitama** <img src="/onmyojidbTH/img/shikigami/SSR/taira-no-masakado/futsunomitama.webp" width="20" />
-After every 3 enhancements, Taira no Masakado immediately enters **Rift in Time**.

-**Rift in Time (时之隙)**
-Traverse in the rupture of time and space where actions are not counted towards a turn and are regarded as outside of turn actions.
+After every 3 enhancements, Taira no Masakado immediately enters <GlossaryTooltip term="Rift in Time" title="Rift in Time (时之隙)" description="Traverse in the rupture of time and space where actions are not counted towards a turn and are regarded as outside of turn actions." />.

 **Level Up Effects:**
 - **Lv.2**: Increases AoE damage to 68%